London Stock Exchange profit rises as diversification pays off

-LONDON London Stock Exchange Group Plc (LSE.L) reported a rise in interim profit as expected, helped by a strong market for new listings and its efforts to diversify the business.
+LONDON London Stock Exchange Group Plc reported an expected rise in profits in its fiscal first half, helped by a strong market for new listings and its efforts to diversify the business.

 Under Chief Executive Xavier Rolet, the LSE has sought to broaden its earnings, moving into strong potential growth areas to offset a squeeze on profits from falling trading volumes in an uncertain economic climate and increased regulation.